What is the Bible's view of anal sex generally? Is it alright to engage in it in marriage? Is there scriptural basis to reject anal sex?

 While some people find anal sex enjoyable, the practice has downsides and requires special safety precautions.

 It is important to note several facts.
 First, anal sex is primarily a male-with-male activity and not a male-with-female activity (see first paragraph).
 Second, health risks are cited once again.
 Third, anal sex provides pleasure to the male because the penis is squeezed more tightly by the anus muscle which increases the male’s pleasure during orgasm.
-If a wife finds anal sexual activity objectionable, she could consider Kegel exercises to strength her vaginal muscles to provide greater pleasure to her husband during intercourse.
+If a wife decides to not participate in anal sexual activity, she could consider Kegel exercises to strength her vaginal muscles to provide greater pleasure to her husband during intercourse.
 Finally, WebMD warns against anal sexual activity and adds that special safety precautions should be followed if two people engage in anal sexual activity.

 These authorities clearly reveal that anal sexual intercourse between a husband and wife is not only risky and not recommended, but they clearly state that the anus was not designed for entry by the penis.
 God designed the vagina for the penis.
 We will revisit this conclusion later.